justktln2/ColabDesign/README.md

 # ColabDesign (EXPERIMENTAL justktln2 REMIX)

-The only modification to the forked branch has been to introduce I/O for MDTraj and vectorize ProteinMPNN sampling across trajectories.
+The only modification to the forked branch has been to introduce I/O with MDTraj and vectorize ProteinMPNN sampling across trajectories.
+You will therefore need to install MDTraj to use this.
 The important parts of this will be refactored and folded into either [ciMIST](https://github.com/justktln2/ciMIST/) or ColabDesign.

 Original README follows.